How do you work?

 In 1998, while reading Julie Morgenstern’s Organizing from the Inside Out, I realized I had been organizing all along, both in the Photo Archive and in the work I’d been doing “on the side.”
 The realization hit me like a thunderbolt.
 I began to think about the joy I felt helping my clients gain control over their lives and compared that to my work as a photographer.
 I soon realized that my love for supporting people through the process of making a change for the better far outweighed my love for photography and my role in maintaining Native American culture and history.
-In 1999, I ended my photography career and transitioned into organizing.
+In 1999, I ended my photography career and transitioned into organizing full-time.
 In 2001, I fully immersed myself in the organizing community, began to work with and learn from veteran organizers, and founded Organize Me.

 What makes you an expert in this field?
 Do you have a degree?

-What kind of organizer are you?
+What kind of organizers are you?